What is a Thermal Oxidizer?

 • Is there a potential for particulates that could plug the heat exchanger?

-• Shell and tube heat exchangers are better than plate for particulate applications.
+• Shell and tube heat exchangers are better than plate designs for particulate applications.

 • Tube size is an important consideration when particulates are expected.